venturaEffect/the_consciousness_ai/README.md

 ### 3. Install Dependencies

-Run the provided installation script:
+Run the provided installation script: (See `docs/installation.md` for more details and model-specific setup)

 ```bash
 pip install --upgrade pip